Principle 4: Establish a Monitoring System

 Monitoring is a planned sequence of measurements or observations at critical control points to ensure that the critical limits are continuously achieved.

 How is this stage achieved?

-A review of this principle should be scheduled and triggered if there are changes within the business (see Principle 6).
+A review of this principle should be scheduled and triggered if there are changes within the business, as outlined in Principle 6.